seL4/microkit/docs/manual.md

 This chapter describes the board support packages that are available in the SDK.

+## MaaXBoard

+The MaaXBoard is a low-cost ARM SBC based on the NXP i.MX8MQ system-on-chip.

+Microkit produces a raw binary file, so when using U-Boot you must execute the image using:

+    => go 0x40480000

 ## TQMa8XQP 1GB

 The TQMa8XQP is a system-on-module designed by TQ-Systems GmbH.